PennLINC/xcp_d/docs/usage.rst

 Docker
 ===============
 If you are computing locally, we recommend Docker.
-See :ref:`docker-install` for installation questions.
+See :ref:`Installation:Docker Installation` for installation questions.
 ::
    $ docker run --rm -it \
    -v /fmriprepdata:/data/ \